 Each person with epilepsy has their own unique journey.

 We see ourselves as partners who walk this journey side-by-side with you.
-Care typically is centered in our outpatient ambulatory clinic, where our services include medication management, short and long-term video-EEG monitoring, brain imaging, psychiatric and neuropsychiatric assessments, cognitive therapy, clinical trials, and access to social work and support services, including the Epilepsy Foundation of Texas.
-Unfortunately, about one-third of patients with epilepsy, seizures continue despite medication treatments.
-This is where our team of experts takes care to the next level, which may involve treatments during a hospital visit, or specialized diagnostic work-up in the Epilepsy Monitoring Unit (EMU) where we perform in-depth study of your seizures in the hospital.
+Care is centered in our outpatient clinic.
+Our services include medication management, short and long-term video-EEG monitoring, brain imaging, psychiatric and neuropsychiatric assessments, cognitive therapy, clinical trials, and access to social work and support services, including the Epilepsy Foundation of Texas.

 A seizure occurs when there is a sudden electrical disturbance in the brain.
 Depending on the type of a seizure, a person may temporarily have involuntary muscle movements and lose awareness or consciousness.
 The type of seizure a person experiences depends on where the seizure begins in the brain.